sac3g15/CoastSat_noc/README.md

 ## 1. Installation
-To run the examples you will need to install the coastsat environment and activate Google Earth Engine API (instructions in section 1 from the [CoastSat toolbox](https://github.com/kvos/CoastSat#1-installation)).
+To run the examples you will need to install a new environment (to CoastSat).
+This respository uses a few more modules than the original.
+Google Earth Engine API should also be activated (instructions in section 1 from the [CoastSat toolbox](https://github.com/kvos/CoastSat#1-installation)).

 ## 2. Usage